What type of content do you primarily create?

 6. Show off your footage

-Use the opportunity to show off your most exciting footage, whether that’s mouthwatering food or big-name guests.
-Doing this visually demonstrates what the viewer should be watching from your larger library, and gives a taste of what’s to come if they subscribe.
+Use your channel trailer to show off your most exciting footage, whether that's mouthwatering food, big-name guests, or impressive production quality.
+Doing this visually demonstrates what the viewer should expect from your larger library, and gives a taste of what's to come if they subscribe.

 7. Use quick cuts

-Don’t dwell on any one image for too long, if you can avoid it.
-Quick cuts let you show more of why your channel matters, while keeping the viewer engaged.
+Don't dwell on any one image for too long in your YouTube trailer.
+Quick cuts let you show more of why your channel matters, while keeping the viewer engaged throughout the short duration.

 Even if your videos are primarily a single speaker on screen, consider how you can cut between different angles and B-roll.